-The Shawsheen Valley School of Practical Nursing is accredited by the Commission of the Council on Occupational Education.
+The Shawsheen Valley School of Practical Nursing is a fully approved by the Council on Occupational Education.

 Inquiries regarding the accreditation status by the Council on Occupational Education should be directed to the administrative staff of the institution.
 Individuals may also contact: Council on Occupational Education, 7840 Roswell Road, Building 300, Suite 325, Atlanta, GA 30350, Telephone: 770-396-3898, FAX: 770-396-3790